This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ask caregivers about directions for eating and drinking.
+Ask caregivers about directions for eating and drinking.

 The day of your child's surgery:

-- You or a close family member will be asked to sign a legal piece of paper (consent form).
-It gives your child's caregiver permission to do the surgery.
+- You or a close family member will be asked to sign a legal document called a consent form.
+It gives caregivers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
-Be sure all your questions have been answered before you sign this form.
+Make sure all your questions are answered before you sign this form.

 What will happen:

-- You cannot make it to your child's appointment on time.
+- Your child cannot make it to his surgery.

 - Your child has a fever.

-- Your child has a skin infection or an infected wound near the injured leg.
+- Your child has a cold or the flu.

 - You have questions or concerns about your child's surgery.